luciusmagn/magnusi.tech/posts/huoh.md

 Trucks like these have many more gears than regular cars.
 It helps when going uphill, or when the cargo is heavy.

-The driver adjusts the rearview mirror.
+The driver adjusts the revue mirror.
 One should only do this before the vehicle starts to move, but there is no one and the truck isn't moving that fast yet.

 The exit gate opens, the way is clear.

 Step on clutch, shift gears.
 Repeat.

-There is a small astronaut hanging from the rearview mirror.
+There is a small astronaut hanging from the rear view mirror.
 The symbol of man's greatest ambition.
 Its head is comically large.

 > You're going to pay a price for every bloody thing you do